portrait of roxanne darling, wearing glasses

 TESTIMONIALS

-"This was a unique experience that lets you connect with yourself and nature in various ways that you wouldn't think of otherwise.""I would recommend this to anyone who just needs to take a moment to connect to nature, to themselves.""Take advantage of spending time being guided to experience the land in ways that may be new to you.
+"As someone who works in nature, this was eye-opening, beautiful, and touching.
+What a wonderful way to slow down, observe, and love our natural world.""This was a unique experience that lets you connect with yourself and nature in various ways that you wouldn't think of otherwise.""I would recommend this to anyone who just needs to take a moment to connect to nature, to themselves.""Take advantage of spending time being guided to experience the land in ways that may be new to you.
 Allow yourself to fully drop into the flow.
-You will not be disappointed.""Beautiful experience and Roxanne is a joy guide!"
+You will not be disappointed.""Beautiful experience and Roxanne is a joyful guide!"

 Reported Benefits of Structured Forest Therapy